Aanchaltak/Diabetes_prediction_ML/README.md

 # Diabetes_prediction_ML
-his project predicts the risk of diabetes using machine learning algorithms.
+This project predicts the risk of diabetes using machine learning algorithms.
 It is built as part of my internship and focuses on healthcare analytics.
 # Dataset
 Pima Indians Diabetes Dataset.